What is an Accessibility Fund?

 When does the Accessibility Fund expire?

-The Fund is available until 2021.
-Applicants should submit their documents and obtain in-principal approval before the deadline.
+The Fund expires in end March 2027.
+Interested Applicants can enquire via email.
+Applicants should submit their documents and obtain In-principal Approval before the deadline.